Can You Find Ivy League Quality at Non-Ivy-League Schools?

 Crimson Education finds that the University of Chicago offers the quirkiest supplemental essay prompts and has “more Nobel Prize winners in economics than any other university,” while Williams College affords students Oxbridge style, intimate tutorials.

 Niche interests aside, selective non-Ivies outrank schools in the Ivy League, particularly when evaluators consider the quality of life for students and quality of education vs. cost.
-Of 50 top colleges in the Best Colleges 2019 list, schools three through seven are non-Ivies.
+Of top colleges in Money’s The Best Colleges in America, Ranked by Value list, 6 of the top 10 schools are not Ivies.

-Best Non-Ivy League Schools: Admissions Rates, and In-state Cost of Tuition
+Best Non-Ivy League Schools: Admissions Rates, and Cost of Attendance

 What Schools Are Hidden Ivies and New Ivies?